Shamsi Asadullayev: Later years

-After Bolshevik takeover of Azerbaijan, Asadullayev fled the country.

 He died from sun stroke on 21 April 1913 in Yalta, government of Tauride, Russia.

 Asadullayev’s houses

 Mansion in Baku

-In 1896, a three-story mansion was built by architect Ivan Edel at the request of Asadullayev at the corner of streets Prachechnaya 9, Gymnasia 183 and Karantinnaya 84 in Baku.
+In 1896, a three-story mansion was built by architect Johann Edel at the request of Asadullayev at the corner of streets Prachechnaya 9, Gymnasia 183 and Karantinnaya 84 in Baku.

 House in Moscow

 Asadullayev bought two neighboring possessions in the area of Tatarskaya Sloboda, under No. 333 (Maly Tatarsky Pereulok, house 6) and No. 334 (ibid, house 8); the first section was intended for the construction of a large store (due to the death of Asadullayev, the project was not implemented), and on the land of the second ownership he decided to build a large building for the school.

 A four-storey house, which became the cultural center of Moscow Muslims was built on this site in 1913 financed by Asadullayev.
 Before the 1917 revolution, the overwhelming majority of Muslims in Moscow were native Muscovites, among whom the Tatars numerically dominated.
 Therefore, the house of Asadullaev was originally used only by the Tatar community.
 The house included: the school of the Moscow Muslim Charitable Society, its reading room, and after the February Revolution of 1917, it also became one of the socio-political centers of the Muslims of Russia.